top of page

 She added that it should be followed by a 'conscious process of linking the event to an individual's personal life story.'
 This should then lead to the activation of some 'memorable and distinctive emotions' to conclude it.
 It must feel significant, meaningful to us and somehow aligned to something we are going through at that time.

-"We can observe subsequent events aligning in the outer world.
-They line up like metal filings near a magnet," remarked the late* American Psychologist Allan Combs in a similar vein.
-Prof. Combs was co-author of 'Synchronicity: Through the Eyes of Science, Myth and the Trickster.
+Prof. Combs was co-author of 'Synchronicity: Through the Eyes of Science, Myth and the Trickster.'
 He was also a consciousness researcher and neuro-psychologist.
 Furthermore, he fulfilled the role of Director of the Center for Consciousness Studies at the California Institute of Integral Studies.

 "We spend most of our time living in the 'outer aspect," he continued.
 "But during certain states of consciousness, such as sleep, deep meditation, and contemplative praying, we dip into the inner world."